 Though located in close proximity to the famous Oxford Street, Marylebone has been able to preserve its identity.
 The area is adorned with green spaces and some of the city’s finest parks including Primrose Hill, Hyde Park, St James’s Park, and Regent’s Park.
 These parks are a haven for people who want to spend some quality time away from the maddening city crowd of the city.

 Marylebone is home to a number of classic Victorian buildings that have witnessed some of the most important events that shaped the country’s history.
 These buildings feature timeless Art Deco-style architecture and design elements that are sure to transport you into a bygone era.
-The residential area is dotted with tree-lined pavements, boutiques, and cafés that lend a sense of tranquillity.
+Tree-lined pavements, boutiques, and cafés that lend a sense of tranquillity dot the residential area.
 Taking a stroll down the leafy streets of Marylebone is sure to help you relax your senses.

 Marylebone Summer Fair

 Marylebone Summer Fair is a family-friendly, charity street festival organised every year in Marylebone.
 The festival was held on 15th and 16th June this year.
 Artistes from different parts of the country descend on Marylebone to give attendees a glimpse of their talent.
-Whether you are a music lover or an avid foodie, you won’t run out of things to do at the fair.
+Whether you are a music lover or an avid foodie, you won’t run out of things to do here.

 Fitness enthusiasts consider attending the fair a sacrosanct rule.
 The fair attracts fitness trainers who are more than happy sharing well-kept fitness secrets with attendees.
 The fair is organised and funded by Marylebone’s current landlord, the Howard de Walden Street.